smartmeio/arancino-daemon/docs/CONFIGURATION.md

 > the filter is based on VID and PID of serial devices.
 In general, there are three kind of filters: ALL (filter is disabled),
 > EXCLUDE (excludes every _port_ specified in the list) and ONLY (accepts only the _port_ specified_ in the list ).
 >
-> Upload: With the introduction of Rest API in arancino module, it's possible to upload a firmware to a specified Port.
+> Upload: With the introduction of Rest API in Arancino Daemon, it's possible to upload a firmware to a specified Port.
 > The Upload command is defined in the section of the port kind.
 The `upload_command` can accepts placeholder in order to compose
 > a real command to be spawn as sub process.
 Placeholder are the attributes of the class `Port` and its subclasses
 > (every subclass represent a kind of port ) and must be passed between `{{` and `}}`